josmar-crwdstffng/angular/aio/content/guide/angular-package-format.md

           README.md &nbsp; <!-- // &lt;-- Package README, used by npmjs web UI. -->
         </div>
         <div class='file'>
-          package.json &nbsp; <!-- // &lt;-- Primary package.json, describing the package itself as well as all available entrypoints and code formats.
+          package.json &nbsp; <!-- // &lt;-- Primary package.json, describing the associated package as well as all available entrypoints and code formats.
 This file contains the "exports" mapping used by runtimes and tools to perform module resolution. -->
         </div>
         <div class='file'>
           index.d.ts &nbsp; <!-- // &lt;-- Bundled .d.ts for the primary entrypoint &commat;angular/core. -->